defold/doc/docs/en/manuals/flash.md

 ## Defold—manually creating game objects

 As mentioned previously, Defold does not have a timeline concept.
-Instead, game objects are organised in collections.
+Instead, game objects are organized in collections.
 Collections are containers (or prefabs) that hold game objects and other collections.
 At the most basic level, a game can consist of only one collection.
 More frequently, Defold games make use of multiple collections, either added manually to the bootstrap “main” collection or dynamically loaded via [collection proxies](/manuals/collection-proxy).
 This concept of loading "levels" or "screens" does not have a direct Flash equivalent.

 In the example below, the "main" collection contains three instances (listed on the right, in the *Outline* window) of the "logo" game object (seen on the left, in the *Assets* browser window):